kl1nton/1_Applied_Basic_Science/2_Physiology.md

 - The ‘a’ wave in the JVP is absent when there is no effective atrial contraction, such as in atrial fibrillation.
 In certain other conditions, the ‘a’ wave may not be apparent.
 In sinus tachycardia the ‘a’ wave may fuse with the preceding ‘v’ wave, particularly if the P–R interval is prolonged.
 In some patients with sinus tachycardia, the ‘a’ wave may occur during the ‘v’ wave or ‘y’ descent and may be small or absent.
 In the presence of first-degree heart block, a discrete ‘a’ wave with ascending and descending limbs is often completed before the first heart sound and the ‘ac’ interval is prolonged.
 Large ‘a’ waves are of considerable diagnostic value.
 When giant ‘a’ waves are present with each beat, the right atrium is contracting against an increased resistance.
 This may result from obstruction at the tricuspid valve (tricuspid stenosis or atresia, right atrial myxoma or conditions associated with increased resistance to right ventricular filling).
 A giant ‘a’ wave is more likely to occur in patients with pulmonary stenosis or pulmonary hypertension in whom both the atrial and the right ventricular septa are intact.
 - Cannon ‘a’ waves occur when the right atrium contracts while the tricuspid valve is closed during right ventricular systole.
 Cannon waves may occur either regularly or irregularly and are most common in the presence of arrhythmias.
 The most important alteration of the normally negative systolic collapse (‘x’ wave) of the JVP is its obliteration or even replacement by a positive wave.
 This is usually the result of tricuspid regurgitation.
 In some patients with moderate tricuspid regurgitation, there is a fairly distinct positive wave during the ventricular systole between the ‘c’ and ‘v’ waves.
 This abnormal systolic waveform is usually referred to as a ‘v’ or ‘cv’ wave, although it has also been referred to as an ‘r’ (regurgitant) or ‘s’ (systolic) wave.
 Normally the ‘v’ wave is lower in amplitude than the ‘a’ wave in the JVP.
 In patients with an atrial septal defect, however, the higher left atrial pressure is transmitted to the right atrium, and the ‘a’ and ‘v’ waves are often equal in the right atrium and the JVP.
 In patients with constrictive pericarditis and sinus rhythm, the right atrial ‘a’ and ‘v’ waves may also be equal, but the venous pressure is increased, which is unusual with isolated atrial septal defect.
 In patients with constrictive pericarditis who are in atrial fibrillation, the ‘cv’ wave is prominent and the ‘y’ descent rapid.
 A venous pulse characterised by a sharp ‘y’ trough and a rapid ascent to the baseline is seen in patients with constrictive pericarditis or severe right-sided heart failure.

-### Q2.92
+### Q2.92 - LEARN
-Ketoacidosis is a type of metabolic acidosis that is caused by high concentrations of keto acids, formed by the deamination of amino acids.
+*Ketoacidosis* is a type of metabolic acidosis that is caused by high concentrations of keto acids, formed by the *deamination of amino acids*.
 Which of the following conditions is _associated with ketoacidosis_?

 	A. Expanded blood volume - F
 	B. Increased lipid synthesis - F